neozeed/llama89.c/README.md

 A modified version of [llama2.c](https://github.com/karpathy/llama2.c) that runs on Windows 98.

+If it runs on 25-year-old hardware, then it runs anywhere.

+For details on how we got this running on Windows 98, check out our [blog post](https://blog.exolabs.net/day-4).

 ## results

 On a Windows 98 Pentium II Machine with 128MB RAM: